Aconcagua Expedition Itinerary

 Day 1: Depart country of origin.

 Day 2: Arrive in Mendoza, Argentina.
-Climbers should arrive before 5 p.m. if possible.
-After checking into your hotel, we will have a climb orientation session, a Leave No Trace discussion, and an equipment check.
+Climbers should arrive on a morning flight.
+After checking into your hotel, we will have a mandatory climb orientation session, a Leave No Trace discussion, and an equipment check.
 This will be followed by a group dinner in one of Mendoza's many fine restaurants.

 Day 3: After completing the permit process in the morning, we board our private bus to the town of Penitentes.
 We generally stop for lunch in the town of Ushpallata (where the movie Seven Years In Tibet was filmed).
 After we arrive in Penitentes, we organize our mule loads, then have dinner in the lodge-style hotel.

 Days 4-6: After one night in Penitentes, we drive 15 minutes to Punta de Vacas (8,000 ft.), where we will begin our three-day, 30-mile trek into Plaza Argentina (13,800 ft.), which serves as Base Camp for our expedition.
 Mules will carry our gear so we can enjoy the trek without heavy loads.
 During our daily lunch stop, we'll enjoy a picnic-style buffet, including sandwiches, fresh fruit and vegetables, prepared by the guides.
 On the approach, we'll walk through green desert valleys dramatically enclosed between the mountains of the Andes.
 Sometimes we'll see wildlife, such as condors or guanacos.
 During the first half of the approach, our objective will remain hidden by the nearby mountains.
 However, at the end of the second day, the stunning east face of Aconcagua will be dramatically revealed.
 On the final day of the trek to Base Camp, we'll cross the Vacas River in the morning, then ascend up the Relinchos Valley, for a steeper and more challenging day of trekking.
 We'll set up our camp and say goodbye to the mules and Arrieros that transported our gear.

 Day 7: A rest day, limited to sorting our loads for the remainder of the climb.
-We'll explore the local terrain to gain acclimatization to this higher altitude, and enjoy another day of plentiful meals while we relax in the comforts of Base Camp.
+We'll explore the local terrain to gain acclimatization to this higher altitude, and enjoy another day of plentiful meals while we relax in the comfort of Base Camp.